flatland-association/flatland-rl/docs/tutorials/01_gettingstarted.rst

 The difficulty of a railway network depends on the dimensions (`width` x `height`) and the number of agents in the network.
-By varying the number of start and goal connections (nr_start_goal) and the number of extra railway elements added (nr_extra) the number of alternative paths of each agents can be modified.
+By varying the number of start and goal connections (nr_start_goal) and the number of extra railway elements added (nr_extra) the number of alternative paths of each agent can be modified.
 The more possible paths an agent has to reach its target the easier the task becomes.
 Here we don't specify any observation builder but rather use the standard tree observation.
-If you would like to use a custom obervation please follow the instructions in the next tutorial.
+If you would like to use a custom observation please follow the instructions in the next tutorial.
-Feel free to vary these parameters to see how your own agent holds up on different setting.
-The evalutation set of railway configurations will cover the whole spectrum from easy to complex tasks.
+Feel free to vary these parameters to see how your own agent holds up on different settings.
+The evaluation set of railway configurations will cover the whole spectrum from easy to complex tasks.

-Once we are set with the environment we can load our preferred agent from either RLlib or any other ressource.
+Once we are set with the environment we can load our preferred agent from either RLlib or any other resource.
 Here we use a random agent to illustrate the code.

 .. code-block:: python